dropbox/SwiftyDropbox/README.md

 - Serialization inconsistencies that used to cause fatal errors now are represented as errors piped through to the requests' completion handlers.
 It is up to the calling app to decide how to handle them.

-- Carthage is no longer supported, pleases use Swift Package Manager or Cocoapods.
+- Carthage is no longer supported, please use Swift Package Manager or Cocoapods.

 - SDK classes can no longer be subclassed.
 If this disrupts your usage, please [let us know](https://github.com/dropbox/SwiftyDropbox/issues).